-Schumer, Roberts react to death of Justice Ruth Bader Ginsburg
+McConnell says Senate will move to confirm Ginsburg replacement

 Hillary Clinton, Democrats mourn, rally to preserve her seat for 2020 winner

-As the news of Justice Ruth Bader Ginsberg’s passing rippled across Democratic circles Friday night, party leaders mourned a legend and prepared for the inevitable fight over who will fill her seat.
+As the news of Justice Ruth Bader Ginsburg’s passing rippled across Democratic circles Friday night, party leaders mourned a legend and prepared for the inevitable fight over who will fill her seat.

 “Justice Ginsburg paved the way for so many women, including me,” former presidential candidate Hillary Clinton tweeted.
 “There will never be another like her.
 Thank you RBG.”